 The Masters Schedule 2024, Dates, Tee-off Times, and Rounds

-It is almost time for the return of the US Masters, as seven days of top golfing action has us hooked to our TV screens.
-Taking place from April 8-14, each day brings something different at the iconic Augusta National golf course.
+Taking place from April 8-14, each day brings something different to the iconic Augusta National golf course.
 We have taken a closer look at the breakdown of each day of the 2024 US Masters tournament below.

 Monday & Tuesday, April 8-9: Practice Rounds